greg-raven/Uncommon-Sense/_posts/2021-09-03-the-savagery-of-crowds.md

 ---
-title: 'The savagery of crowds'
+title: "The savagery of crowds"
 layout: post
 categories:
 - collectivization